Bible study from Judges about the bad relationships of Israel

 Patterns of Loyalty and …

-Before we totally condemn the nation of Israel, let’s take a look at ourselves.
+But, before we condemn the nation of Israel, let’s take a look at ourselves.
 How much do we succumb to peer pressure, especially when the influence is coming from someone we truly love?

 Faith and Relationships